 Student credit cards are a great way for you to build good credit, which will be very important for you in the near future when you want to get a mortgage or loan.
-Apart from building a good credit history, having a student credit card will give you access to a line of credit and cash, as well as help you earn rewards or cash back when you make purchases.
+Apart from building a good credit history, having a student credit card will give you access to a line of credit and cash, some cards even let you earn rewards or cash back when you make purchases.

-Some student cards reward you if you have a good GPA and pay your bills on time and most cards give you between 1%-5% cash back when you make purchases with the card.
+Some student cards reward you if you have a good GPA and pay your bills on time and most cash back student cards let you earn between 1%-5% cash back when you make purchases with the card.
 Remember to always read the terms and conditions of the cards you're comparing in order to find the one that will give you the most rewards on the things you spend more money on.
-Remember to always look for the card that offers the most exciting rewards.

-Many credit cards for students offer a 0% introductory APR for purchases, which is something you should keep in mind when looking for a credit card and planning on holding a balance.
-Remember that this introductory interest rate expires after a number of months, after which you will have to pay a high interest rate starting from 12.99% or more.
+Many credit cards for students offer a 0% introductory APR period for purchases, which is something you should keep in mind when looking for a credit card and planning on holding a balance (in case you make a large purchase that you can't pay off in full before the due date).
+Remember that this introductory interest rate expires after a number of months, after which you will have to pay the APR which tends to be high, starting from 12.99% or more.
 So you shouldn't use your card as a supplemental student loan.

 If you are careful, your student credit card will be a huge advantage to you, now and in later life.
 To see our full selection of Student Credit Cards click here.